 Curiosity seeks manuscripts that highlight innovative and research-based practices from across a range of subjects.
 Readers of this publication represent a wide variety of disciplines, so it is important that the work is appropriate for a broader audience.
-We ask that you thoroughly explain concepts with which readers outside your discipline may be unfamiliar.
+Therefore, in order to get published, we ask that you thoroughly explain concepts with which readers outside your discipline may be unfamiliar.
 This requirement does not entail that you have to sacrifice the academic rigor of your work.
 Your article must be original; however, we will accept multiple submissions and previously published work (with the written consent of other publishers).
 It is the author’s responsibility to obtain consent for republication and to submit this document along with the work to be reprinted.

 1. Appropriate Submissions